xludx/ccs-back/readme.md

-# About Zcoin Crowdfunding System (ZCS)
+# About Particl Crowdfunding System (PCS)

-Zcoin Crowdfunding System (ZCS) is a simple web system for capturing donations made to fund community projects
+Particl Crowdfunding System (PCS) is a simple web system for capturing donations made to fund community projects

 # CCS Deployment Quickstart